 Author: Connor Clennell | Banner: Dao Zang Moua

+The Atlantic Ocean.
 The second largest ocean on the planet, spanning an area of one hundred and six million, four hundred and sixty thousand square kilometers and accounting for twenty percent of the Earth’s surface.
 Billions of creatures called it home, filling the niches of its many environments.
 It was here that commercial fishermen gathered their catch for the seafood-hungry market of America, countless breakthroughs in marine biology and geography were made as humanity ventured deeper and deeper into its depths, and strange life forms, far more alien than any of the true invaders from the cosmos, made their home in the eerie darkness.

 It was here where Cameron Winter would change the fate of the world.